hackingmaterials/atomate/docs/index.rst

 * Point us to areas of the code that are difficult to understand or use.
 * Contribute code!

-The list of contributors to FireWorks can be found :doc:`here </contributors>`.
+The list of contributors to MatMethods can be found :doc:`here </contributors>`.

 MatMethods is currently in an alpha release.
 Although MatMethods is open source, currently no support is provided for MatMethods other than for those who are contributing to its development.